randalrausch/disruptwell/README.md

           - once it becomes cost effective.... save more money than spend, will really take off
           - and continue to drive that productivity/efficiency curve.
+    - Public report on current state of additive

 # Key Points
 - Change will happen, and it will happen exponentially faster
+- Manufacturing - need to make real stuff

+# New Economic Model
+    Economic- Keynesian, liberal… growth.
+Now to maximize human well being New economic model
+        Shift like… 20th century shifts. keynsiam ism … focus on health and education and gov working with business Reaction against this.
+(Near liberalism)  Free markets.
+Freedom individuals.
+Get governments out of the way New system.. meet basic needs of every human.
+Live within planetary means.
+Fairer.
+Focus not on growth, but maximizing human well being

+    Value shift - trigged about new story about how we want to live Limitless growth (planet destroying) becoming less popular with Generation Y/Z

+## The Drive for Productivity
 - The drive for Productivity (Faster, cheaper, more efficiently)
   - get more out of
     - person's effort